fralau/mkdocs-test/webdoc/docs/how_to.md

 While the choice of testing tool is up to you, the examples in this package work with [pytest](https://docs.pytest.org/en/stable/).

+For detailed information, see the [documentation of the API](api.md).

 ## Setting up your environment
 1. [Install MkDocs-Test and pytest](install.md).
 2. Declare the `test` plugin in your config file (typically `mkdocs.yml`)